 You have time to add wine tasting and lunch at a winery on the road trip itinerary.
 You can view a map of all the wineries in the region here.
 Australian wineries are often a great lunch spot – even for those who aren’t wine lovers.

 Cape Schanck Lighthouse

 Don’t you think lighthouses always have the best viewpoints?

 If you love lighthouses as much as I do, Cape Schanck Lighthouse is a must-do.
 But with my injured foot, hopping up in the spiral stairs didn’t sound like a good idea.
 So I will have to organise another day trip to the Mornington Peninsula to tick this lighthouse off my list!

 Point Nepean National Park

-If you want to learn more about History while discovering one of the most beautiful coastal landscape in the region, head to Point Nepean at the tip of the Mornington Peninsula.
+If you want to learn more about History while discovering one of the most beautiful coastal landscapes in the region, head to Point Nepean at the tip of the Mornington Peninsula.

 For the best views, walk the Range Area Walk to climb the Monash Light tower.

-Download this map to prepare your trip around Point Nepean National Park.
+Download this map to prepare for your trip around Point Nepean National Park.